Education and Training

-NYSBOE has an ITU help desk that can assist filers experiencing software issues.
-The ITU help desk is operational Monday through Friday, 9:00 A.M. to 4:45 P.M.
+NYSBOE has an ITU Help Desk that can assist filers experiencing technical issues with the EFS Web Application.
+The ITU Help Desk is operational Monday through Friday, 9:00 A.M. to 4:45 P.M.

 The Unit travels the State and provides seminars, continuing education and webinars to filers looking for information on campaign financial disclosure requirements.
+Topics include annual Campaign Finance Updates, EFS Web Application training, and Winding Down the Campaign.
 Please check our website at www.elections.ny.gov for the latest schedule of trainings.

 The Unit examines all itemized reports and assists treasurers with meeting reporting obligations.
-The Unit analysis statistics on the most common reporting errors and updates its Compliance training series to highlight that information.
+The Unit analyzes statistics on the most common reporting errors and updates its Compliance training series to highlight that information.

 Top Compliance Issues

 Our Unit has compiled the top 5 errors that are made on itemized reports:

 - Reimbursements are made to individuals or credit cards without proper itemization.
 Each transaction in a reimbursement must be individually itemized to disclose what the individual/entity was reimbursed for.